 Q7 ) Does insurance cover this procedure?

-Sorry but insurance does not cover this procedure.
-We do have other payment options that we can discuss with you at your free consultation.
-Also, you can visit our pricing page for additional payment information.
+Unfortunately, insurance does not cover this procedure.
+We do have other payment options that we can discuss with patients at their free consultation.
+There is additional payment information on our pricing page.

 Q8 ) I got my tattoo one week ago.
 Can I have it removed right now?